glaurung112/tinyobjectsdetection/README.md

 * **`detect_metrics.py`**
   *Modified rom [Small-Object-Detection-with-YOLO](https://github.com/hamzagorgulu/Small-Object-Detection-with-YOLO).*
   Runs object detection on the test set and returns performance metrics such as Precision, Recall, and F1-Score.
-Also generates visualizations of false negatives and true positives.

 ---